dcastares/dcastares.github.io/_posts/2022-04-29-Moving-2D-camera-with-two-finger-touch-or-mouse.md

 ## Moving the camera with two finger touch in Unity

-I needed to let the user navigate a map using two fingers and swipe in devices, so I wrote this class you can attach to your camera in any 2D game.
+I needed to let the user navigate a map using two fingers in devices, so I wrote this class you can attach to your camera in any 2D game.
 Also works with the mouse's right button so you can test it out in the editor.

 ```csharp
 using UnityEngine;